Forecast-it/API/README.md

 Attempting a DELETE may result in a 403 Forbidden if the resource can not be deleted due to dependencies.
 Successful deletions return a 200 OK response. **Note that some resources will only be deactivated by a DELETE request and will therefore still appear on GET requests, but with "active" : false.**

+400 Errors usually means that the provided input is invalid and the message will tell you what the problem is.

+401 is a failure to authenticate the api key.

-404 Errors usually means that you are trying to PUT/DELETE a resource that doesn't exist.
+404 Errors usually means that you are trying to GET/PUT/DELETE a resource that doesn't exist.

 Errors are returned in the following JSON format.